alireza-gharibi/Portfolio/Spark machine learning/Spark Project 2/ReadMe.md

 ![Alt text](https://github.com/alireza-gharibi/Portfolio/blob/main/Spark%20machine%20learning/Spark%20Project%202/Airfoil_with_flow.png)

-Diagram showing the Angle of attack. - For informational purpose
+Diagram showing the Angle of attack. - For informational purpose:

 ![Alt text](https://github.com/alireza-gharibi/Portfolio/blob/main/Spark%20machine%20learning/Spark%20Project%202/Airfoil_angle_of_attack.jpg)

 - I will begin by cleaning the dataset and removing duplicate rows and rows with null values.
 Doing this step ensures the data is consistent and reliable for further analysis.